kehers/kehers.github.com/_posts/2015-01-18-mongodb-the-why.markdown

 ]
 {% endhighlight %}

 In conclusion, the key is to understand your data structure and the most efficient way to store it.
-Where it gets interesting is that you can even use both type of database for a single project.
-You can store your main data in MySQL and have your logs and events in MongoDB.
+Where it gets interesting is that you can even use both types of database for a single project.
+You can store your core data in MySQL and have your logs and events in MongoDB.